2025 Contest Results

-Class Champion
+Class Champions

-Mr. WHITNEY'S MODERN US HISTORY Class
+Mr. WHITNEY'S AP AFRICAN AMERICAN HISTORY Class

--53.52% screentime reduced
+-64.90% screentime reduced

 CONTEST DETAILS